dasch-swiss/dsp-metadata-gui/docs/index.md

  [dsp-ontologies](https://github.com/dasch-swiss/dsp-ontologies)

-# Features
+## Features

-For detailed description see [overview](overview.md)

-The metadata module can be used as a tool for recording a research project or for the administration of several projects, for example in an institution.
+The metadata module is provided as a tool for recording just one research project or for the administration of several projects, for example in an institution.
+There are two windows.
+First you see a list view.
+Once you have created a project, you can carry on to the tabbed view.
-A project or a list of projects can be edited.
+One project, or a list of projects can be edited.

 Once all mandatory data of a project have been entered, the metadata can be validated.
 If the validation is successful, the project metadata (and files) can be uploaded to the DSP server.

 After approval by the DSP administrator, the project with its metadata (and possibly its project files) is publicly visible and findable.

+For detailed description see  [overview](overview.md) page and follow the links.

-# Use of the metadata module
+## Use of the metadata module

+1. Enter your short code, given by DaSCH Client Services

-1. Select a project folder with the project files it contains (the project folder can be empty, the files can be selected later).
+2. Select a project folder with the project files it contains (the project folder can be empty, the files can be selected later).

-2. Select a project in the list and edit the metadata tabs.
-The following tabs are available: Base Data, Project, Dataset, Person, Organisation.
-Filling in the mandatory and possibly the optional fields.
+3. Select a project in the list and edit the metadata tabs.
+The following tabs are available:
-   A button with a question mark is available behind each field for explanation.
-Clicking on the question mark makes a help text visible.
+   Base Data, Project, Dataset, Person, Organisation, Grant.
+   Fill in the mandatory and possibly the optional fields.

+4. Once all mandatory fields are marked green, proceed to "Process selected to XML"

+5. Upload the result of the processing file (XML, RDF/XML, Turtle, etc.) to the DaSCH Service Platform servers.